 We are seeking nominations for externally appointed members of the Board of Governors.
 Nominees must:

 - Be passionate advocates for Emily Carr University.

 - Have a strong interest in the arts.

 - Commit to upholding the highest standards in our governance processes.

 - Reflect the diversity of our community, including women, visible minorities, Indigenous Peoples, persons with disabilities, persons of diverse sexual orientation, gender identity or expression (LGBTQ2S+), and others.

-- Reside in BC.
+- Be a resident of B.C. and a Canadian citizen or permanent resident.
 Consideration will be given to individuals from all parts of the province, who have a broad range of skills and experience in community, labour, and business environments.

 Nominees must not:

 - Have conflicts of interest that would prevent them from fulfilling their duties.

 At this time, the board is particularly seeking individuals with fundraising, financial, EDI, governance, strategic planning expertise and/or significant knowledge of and connections to the art + design sector and to Indigenous communities and organizations in B.C.